dreamcatcher-tech/network/Inbox/2024-07-03 1927 use CRDTs to enable git commits with no merge conflicts.md

 Scrape all the wording and concepts around Ditto to build strong cases for our offline abilities: https://ditto.live/in-the-news

-Could use the same type of w
+Could use the same type of wording and language and ideas scraping as with the postgres os project.